whokilleddb/BoosterDriver/README.md

 We see that the Client issued the `Create` dispatch call to open a handle to the device, a `Write` dispatch call to request a change in Thread Priority, and a `Close` dispatch call the close the previously acquired handle.

-Further confirming that the priority was successfully boosted, we have:
+Further confirming that the priority was successfully boosted, we have,

 ![](imgs/boosted_tid.png)

-Finally we stop the Kernel-service, which should cause the driver to be unloaded and the unload routine being called - thereby deleting our device and symbolic link:
+Finally, we stop the Kernel service, which should cause the driver to be unloaded and the unload routine to be called - thereby deleting our device and symbolic link:

 ![](imgs/booster_unload.png)